ArcheonK/UltraCosmetics/README.md

 Done!

-Created my iSach on Spigot, undergoing changes by Archeon.
+Created by iSach on Spigot, undergoing changes by Archeon.